Engee documentation

 Conclusion

-MATLAB has inbuilt functions to perform these operations.
-In Engee, you can use third-party libraries such as DSP or FFTW for more complex signal operations.
-It is also important to consider that Engee gives more flexibility in how transformations can be implemented.
-To simplify these operations for your Engee implementation, use the out-of-the-box approaches described in this demonstration.
+MATLAB has built-in functions for performing these operations.
+In Engee, you can use third-party libraries for this task, such as DSP or FFTW for more complex signal operations.
+It is also important to consider that Engee provides more flexibility in how transformations can be implemented.
+To simplify these operations for your Engee tasks, use the ready-made approaches described in this demo.

-Another aspect of comparing the capabilities of the two environments is that MATLAB is optimised for matrices and signals.
-However, Engee is generally faster in computations if the code is written taking into account the peculiarities of this environment, and this gives a significant gain in speed of execution and testing of algorithms in large systems.
+Another aspect in comparing the capabilities of the two environments suggests that MATLAB is optimized for working with matrices and signals.
+However, Engee is generally faster in computing if the code is written taking into account the specifics of this environment, and this gives a significant increase in the speed of execution and testing algorithms in large systems.